TUNSA-Space-Robotics/tunsa-sr-f1tenth/README.md

 ## Introduction

 This project, conducted within the TUNSA Space Robotics team, delved into the realm of LiDAR-based autonomous navigation for F1/10 vehicles.
-Leveraging a spectrum of cutting-edge technologies and methodologies, our aim was to enhance the safety and efficiency of autonomous vehicle navigation in dynamic environments.
+Leveraging a spectrum of cutting-edge technologies and methodologies, our aim was to enhance the safety and efficiency of the F1TENTH autonomous vehicle in dynamic environments.

 ## Key Features